 Windcall provides a sample fundraising letter for use in raising funds for your Residency or Mindful Breather and your organization’s funders might be open to supporting your sabbatical as well.

-The cost of each Residency is $6,000 and Mindful Breathers at $1,500.
+The full cost of each Residency is valued over $10,000 and Mindful Breathers at over $3,500.
 These are funded through alumni gifts, donors, site donors and foundations.
 We welcome your gifts and those of your organization, union, association or funders to help us cover the costs.
 (You can donate here)

 How do I apply?